Dulgisng/Project4/README.md

 - **Table Reservations**: Users can make, view, and modify their table reservations.
 - **Cancellation**: Dynamic cancellation options integrated with real-time database updates.
 - **Menu Viewer**: A detailed view of available Italian dishes, detailed descriptions, and pricing.
-- **Contact**: Users have the capability to access contact information, observe social media symbols, view the establishment's location on a map, and peruse the 'About' section.
+- **Contact**: Users have the capability to access contact information, observe social media symbols, view the establishment's location on a map, and peruse the 'About Us' section.

 ## Key Features of the Table Reservation System: